HB-4668

 Plain Language

-Employees who experience retaliation for whistleblowing may bring a civil action within 90 days of the violation in the appropriate circuit court.
-Available remedies include injunctive relief, actual damages, attorney and witness fees, court costs, reinstatement, back wages, and full restoration of fringe benefits and seniority rights.
+Employees alleging whistleblower retaliation may bring a civil action within 90 days seeking injunctive relief, actual damages, attorney fees, witness fees, court costs, and any other appropriate relief including reinstatement, back wages, and fringe benefits.
 The employee must prove by clear and convincing evidence that they were about to make a protected report.
-This is the enforcement mechanism for the anti-retaliation obligation in Section 11(1), not a separate compliance obligation.
+Venue is in the circuit court for the county where the violation occurred, where the complainant resides, or where the defendant resides or has its principal place of business.
+This is an enforcement mechanism for the anti-retaliation obligation in section 11(1), not an independent compliance obligation.

 Statutory Text